zephyrproject-rtos/zephyr/samples/subsys/video/capture/README.rst

 Requirements
 ************

-This sample requires a video capture device (e.g. a camera).
+This sample needs a video capture device (e.g. a camera) but it is not mandatory.
+Supported camera modules on some i.MX RT boards can be found below.

+- `Camera iMXRT`_

 - :ref:`mimxrt1064_evk`
 - `MT9M114 camera module`_